dgcfung/korilla-receipts/README.md

 </details>

 ## Hungry For More

-You'll have to read ahead in the notes...

 Add a click event on the receipt that changes the value of paid from false to true.
 Once clicked the receipt should immediately disappear from the browser view